 Dynamic DNS allows you to update your current dynamic IP address with one or many dynamic DNS services so that anyone can contact you (in NetMeeting, CU-SeeMe, etc.).
-You can also access your FTP server or Web site on your own computer using a DNS-like address (for istance, myhost.dhs.org, where myhost is a name of your choice) which will never change instead of using an IP address that changes each time you reconnect.
+You can also access your FTP server or Web site on your own computer using a DNS-like address (for instance myhost.dhs.org, where myhost is a name of your choice) which will never change instead of using an IP address that changes each time you reconnect.
 Your friends or relatives will always be able to call you even if they don't know your IP address.

 First of all, you need to have registered a dynamic DNS account with www.dyndns.org.
 This is for people with a dynamic IP from their ISP or DHCP server that would still like to have a DNS name.
-The Dynamic DNS Client service provider will give you a password or key.
-The Prestige, at the time of writing, supports www.dyndns.org clients.
+The Dynamic DNS service provider will give you a password or key.